A sour cherry tree or bush (Prunus Cerasus) is a fantastic way to add color, variety, and edible fruits to your garden – even in a small space!

 - 1g salt flakes (Tip!
 Only use salt flakes and not regular salt!)

-- Set the ovan at 200 degrees celsius.
+- Set the oven to 200 degrees Celsius.

-- Make a crumble topping by rubbing the cold butter into the mixture of plain flour, oat flakes and caster sugar.
-Rub in the butter until the mixture resembles course bread crumbs.
+- Make a crumble topping by rubbing the cold butter into the mixture of plain flour, oat flakes, and caster sugar.
+Rub in the butter until the mixture resembles coarse bread crumbs.

-- Stir in the salt flakes and place in the fridge whilst you make the filling.
+- Stir in the salt flakes and place in the fridge while you make the filling.

 - Use washed and pitted fresh cherries.
 Melt the butter in a large frying pan.

-- On a medium heat tip in all your cherries.
-Cook gently, stirring for 2 minutes until the cherries are slightly softened.
+- On medium heat, and the cherries and cook gently, stirring for 2 minutes until the cherries are slightly softened.